olefalcon/survivor/README.md

 # survivor
-web island survival simulation game
+Browser-based island survival simulation game inspired by A Dark Room.

+Read tooltips and click buttons to progress.